 Here's a story that all anglers can celebrate this Earth Day:

 The benefits of the emergency measure that took effect Feb.
-15 to allow excess water in the Everglades water conservation areas to flow south under Tamiami Trail into Everglades National Park and Florida Bay has exceeded expectations.
+15 to allow excess water in the Everglades water conservation areas to flow south under Tamiami Trail into Everglades National Park and Florida Bay have exceeded expectations.

 In addition, at the request of Gov. Rick Scott and the South Florida Water Management District, on Monday the U.S. Army Corps of Engineers approved the temporary release of water, until July 15, from the WCAs into Big Cypress National Preserve.
+That is now undergoing a 30-day review and public comment period.

-That means more needed fresh water for the park and the bay, less stress on animal and plant life in the conservation areas, reduced amounts of water that need to be released from Lake Okeechobee into the St. Lucie and Caloosahatchee rivers and better fishing in all those affected areas.
+Getting water out of the WCAs means more needed fresh water for the park and the bay, less stress on animal and plant life in the conservation areas, reduced amounts of water that need to be released from Lake Okeechobee into the St. Lucie and Caloosahatchee rivers and better fishing in all those affected areas.

 "This is coming not only from me, but from talking to guides who've been down there 20- and 30-plus years: There are huge amounts of tarpon in Everglades National Park," said Capt.
 Jason Sullivan, who does most of his guiding out of Flamingo.
 "Nobody knows exactly why, but the only difference this year is there's fresh water in the park."